Fracking in the United Kingdom: Definitions of fracking in the UK context

 particular the Oil and Gas Authority (OGA), the Environment Agency (EA), the Health and Safety Executive (HSE) and planning authorities.

 They point out that the EA uses terms like 'acid squeeze', which is rarely used by the hydrocarbon industry, and is in any case ambiguous.
 The definition of HVHF in the Petroleum Act of 1998 is poorly drafted, and uses an excessively large water volume use criterion.
 'Associated Hydraulic Fracturing' in the 1998 Act was superseded by 'Relevant Hydraulic Fracturing' in 2016, so that there are now two conflicting legal definitions of what is meant by HVHF.
 Acid fracking, an important method in the onshore UK context, was not mentioned.

 Only three shale wells have been fracked to date in the UK.
 The authors show that it is possible that none of them would have met the definition of ‘Associated’ hydraulic fracturing, and only Preese Hall-1 (a vertical test well) met the definition of ‘relevant’ hydraulic fracturing.
 The remaining two wells, Preston New Road-1z and Preston New Road-2, were horizontal wells.

 Zalucka et al. conclude that the UK legislation concerning the legal definitions was, and remains, confusing, ambiguous, incomplete, self-contradictory, and full of legal loopholes.
 To solve this problem they have proposed a new robust definition for unconventional well treatments:

 All well stimulation treatments of oil and gas wells which increase the permeability of the target rock volume to higher than 0.1 millidarcies beyond a 1 m radius from the borehole.

 The above definition focuses on increasing permeability, rather than on any particular extraction process.
 It is quantitative, using the generally agreed 0.1 md cut-off value, below which rocks are considered impermeable.
 It exempts borehole cleaning processes like acid squeeze or acid wash from being classed as unconventional, by using the 1 m radius criterion.
 It avoids a definition based on, for example, the quantity of water injected, which is controversial, or the injection pressure applied (whether the treatment is above or below the fracture gradient, as shown in the flow chart above).
 It also exempts non-hydrocarbon wells from being classed as unconventional.

 History

 Offshore UK

-Experiments on fracking for hydrocarbons began onshore in the USA in 1947.
+Experiments on fracking for hydrocarbons began onshore in the US in 1947.

 In the UK, the first fracking of an oil well was carried out offshore, shortly after discovery of the West Sole field in the Southern North Sea in 1965.
 After the industry started to use intermediate and high-strength proppants in the late 1970s, fracking became a common technique in the North Sea oil and gas wells.
 Fracking from a ship was first conducted in 1980, with HVHF used from 1984 onwards.
 The target rocks are predominantly tight gas sandstones of Permian and Carboniferous age, and not the thick shales which are the target of most HVHF treatments.